Mersey Ferry: Mountwood, Woodchurch and Overchurch

-In 1962, Mountwood and Woodchurch were joined by a new ferry, the Overchurch.
+In 1962, Mountwood and Woodchurch were joined by a third ferry, the Overchurch.
 Built at the Birkenhead shipyard of Cammell Laird and Co., Overchurch was of all welded construction and also had a bridge that was completely enclosed rather than a wheelhouse and navigation boxes like Mountwood and Woodchurch.
 The addition of a totally enclosed bridge meant that there only needed to be one binnacle upon it, whereas on the two sisters there were three, one inside the main wheelhouse and two in the docking/navigation boxes.
 The Overchurch also had much of its instrumentation fitted into specially built units, meaning the ferry had a spacious bridge, rather than the more compact and cluttered bridges of the Mountwood and Woodchurch.
 Overchurch had a high funnel immediately behind the bridge and also a small bridge deck, giving the appearance of a somewhat forward top-heavy look, as a result.
 The Overchurch was fitted with the same navigation equipment as her near sisters.
 She differed slightly by being a few tonnes heavier and a few inches longer.
 The Overchurch also had only one access stairway to the promenade deck unlike the Dartmouth twins which had two.
 In her first year of service, the Overchurch conveyed Princess Alexandra to open the new Cammell Laird dry dock.

-The trio of ferries all remained in near constant operation up until 1981, when cost-cutting measures saw Woodchurch withdrawn for almost three years.
+The trio of ferries all remained in near-constant operation up until 1981, when cost-cutting measures saw Woodchurch withdrawn for almost three years.
 It was rumoured that she was cannibalised to help keep her sisters running.
 Whilst in lay up at Clarence dry docks, she was offered for sale, with one prospective buyer hoping to use her to operate cruises around the Isle of Man.
-She was not sold and after main engine repairs and a full repaint Woodchurch returned to service in 1983, freeing up Overchurch to become the primary ferry to be used on a new Otterspool service, set up for the 1984 International Garden Festival.
-The ferries all operated on a normal 20 minute route throughout this.
+She was not sold, and after main engine repairs and a full repaint, Woodchurch returned to service in 1983, freeing up Overchurch to become the primary ferry to be used on a new Otterspool service, set up for the 1984 International Garden Festival.
+The ferries all operated on a normal 20-minute route throughout this.